Available for the following Plan types:

 - What parts of our onboarding UI cause the most rage clicks among new users?

-On the top bar of your playback screen, you’ll find a toggle between Playback and Page Insights mode.
+On the top bar of your playback screen, you’ll find a toggle between Session Replay and Page Insights mode.
 When you’re watching a session, you can instantly view engagement data for any moment that is part of that session.
 As soon as you toggle to Page Insights mode, we’ll pause playback and show you an Engagement Heatmap for the current page you’re viewing.